feos7c5/OllamaLink/readme.md

 - **Simple**: Minimal setup, just run and go
 - **Private**: Your code stays on your machine
 - **Flexible**: Use any Ollama model with Cursor
-- **Tunnel**: Works with Cursor's cloud service via CloudFlare tunnel
+- **Tunnel**: Works with Cursor's cloud service via localhost.run tunnels
 - **GUI & CLI**: Choose between graphical or command-line interface
 - **Model Mapping**: Map commercial model names to your local Ollama models
 - **Real-time Monitoring**: Track requests and responses in the GUI
 - **Secure**: Optional API key support for added security
+- **No Timeout Limits**: Long-running operations now supported without constraints

 ## Quick Start